wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 $ wget https://s3-eu-west-1.amazonaws.com/public.wire.com/artifacts/wire-server-deploy-static-<HASH>.tgz
 $ tar xvzf wire-server-deploy-static-<HASH>.tgz
 ```
-Where the HASH above is the hash of your deployment artifact, given to you by Wire, or acquired by looking at the above build job.
+Where `<HASH>` above is the hash of your deployment artifact, given to you by Wire, or acquired by looking at the above build job.
 Extract this tarball.

 Make sure that the admin host can `ssh` into all the machines that you want to provision.
 Our docker container will use the `.ssh` folder and the `ssh-agent` of the user running the scripts.